-Dr. Nancy Drucker's medical specialty is pediatric cardiology.
-She attended Johns Hopkins University School of Medicine and then went on to complete her residency at Yale-New Haven Hospital.
-Clinical interests for Dr. Drucker include congenital heart disease.
+Dr. Nancy Drucker is a pediatric cardiologist.
+Dr. Drucker's clinical interests include congenital heart disease.
 Her average patient rating is 5.0 stars out of 5.
-She honors Child Health Plus, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-She is affiliated with Champlain Valley Physicians Hospital Medical Center.
+She accepts Child Health Plus, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+After attending Johns Hopkins University School of Medicine, Dr. Drucker completed her residency training at Yale-New Haven Hospital.
+She is professionally affiliated with Champlain Valley Physicians Hospital Medical Center.

-Dr. Michael Robertello is an adult critical care, adult cardiology, and nuclear cardiology specialist.
+Dr. Michael Robertello sees patients in Rutland, VT.
+His medical specialties are adult critical care, adult cardiology, and nuclear cardiology.
 Dr. Robertello graduated from Ross University School of Medicine.
-He takes Medicare insurance.
+He is an in-network provider for Medicare insurance.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 - Congestive Heart Failure, where the heart cannot pump enough blood to meet the needs of the body